 Risk and Crisis Communication

 Admission to the program is contingent upon acceptance to the Graduate School and the Department of Communication.
-The application requires:
+The application requires a:

 International applicants whose native language is not English may also be required to submit Test of English as a Foreign Language (TOEFL) or equivalent score.

-Fall (September start) August 1; Winter (January start) November 1.
+Fall semester (September start): August 1; Winter semester (January start): November 1.

 The program requires 12 credits of coursework as noted below.
 One course substitution may be allowed with a strong rationale for the change and approval of a faculty adviser.
 All classes are 3 credits.